-Initial shock hits household (HH)

-Complete collapse of HH living standards deteriorated to the extent that it is unable to meet day-to-day survival needs used to meet basic needs

-HH living standards deteriorated to the extent that it is unable to meet day-to-day survival needs (i.e. food and water), or relying on severe, negative coping mechanisms to meet these needs
+HH living standards affected (for e.g. shelter needs, security Initial shock hits household (HH) concerns, access to education or healthcare), but has resources/ is coping to meet basic needs HH living standards deteriorated to the extent that it is unable to Complete collapse of HH living meet day-to-day survival needs standards and coping capacities (i.e. food and water), or relying used to meet basic needs on severe, negative coping mechanisms to meet these needs Increased risk to HH's physical & mental well-being likelihood of heightened mortality within HH